PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 We don't want to restrict very narrow models, like image classifiers used in self-driving cars or medical diagnosis.
 However, this leads to a difficult situation where there are _strong incentives_ to stretch the definition of "narrow" AI.

-Therefore, we haven't defined "narrow" AI in our proposal, but instead, we've defined a threshold for model size.
+Therefore, we haven't defined "narrow" AI in our proposal, but instead, we use the three conditions mentioned above.

 ## We will end up with less safety-minded organizations if we pause

 If you dive into the history of OpenAI, DeepMind and Anthropic, you will find that all of them have been founded by people who are quite worried about AI risks.
-In a way, we are very lucky that the biggest AI companies right now have this as part of their culture.
+In a way, we are lucky that the biggest AI companies right now have AI safety as part of their culture.
 Maybe a pause gives a large number of companies the time to catch up, which could lead to a large group of companies that are less safety-minded.

-If we were asking for a time-based pause, that would be a fair concern.
+If we were asking for a time-based pause, this would be a fair concern.
 But what we're asking for is a pause _until we can prove AI can be built safely_, so we should not end up with organizations building unsafe AI after the pause is lifted.

 ## If a pause is implemented, we should expect a political compromise